bcruddy/Cycle/README.md

 ### Options

-imageCycle's options are controlled via data attributes on your target element.
+Cycle's options are controlled via data attributes on your target element.
 Available options are:

-- target: elements targeted by imageCycle (default: `li`)
+- `data-target`: elements targeted by Cycle (default: `li`)

-- interval: interval between changes in ms (default: `2500`)
+- `data-interval`: interval between changes in ms (default: `2500`)

-- width: max width of the imageCycle container (default: `300`)
+- `data-width`: max width of the Cycle container (default: `300`)

-- speed: speed of transition between elements (default: `1000`)
+- `data-speed`: speed of transition between elements (default: `1000`)

 ### API

-`.on(event)` add event listener to Cycle object
+`.on(event, callback)` attach event listener to Cycle object.

 ### Events

-Each cycle event object contains a `detail` parameter containing that instance's settings.
+Each cycle event object contains a `detail` parameter containing that instance's settings and a `data` object.

 `cycle:change` fires each time a new image is rendered